cdonat/araignee/README.md

 # araignee

 Araignee is an attempt to create a HTTP request router on top of Vinnie Falcos [beast library](https://github.com/vinniefalco/Beast).
-It is heavily inspired by the routing mechanism in [django](https://www.djangoproject.com/)
+It is heavily inspired by the routing mechanism in [django](https://www.djangoproject.com/).

 Note, that this is pre alpha code.
-It is more a suggestion to where this might lead, than usable code. use at own risk, or better, don't use at all at the moment.
+It is more a suggestion to where this might lead, than usable code.
+Use at own risk, or better, don't use at all at the moment.

 ## How to use